What Does the Bible Say About Trusting in God?

 What does the Bible say about trusting God?

 Here I sit, with a burden to write about what it means to trust God, but it is such a vast topic.

-It seems like everywhere I look in the Bible there is something to be understood and applied when it comes to trusting in God.
-I suppose I could write a blog per week, for the rest of my life, on what the Bible says about trusting God and not even come close to exhausting all there is to say on the matter.
+It seems like everywhere I look, there are Bible verses with something to be understood and applied when it comes to trusting in God.
+I suppose I could write a blog per week, for the rest of my life, on what God’s Word says about trusting God and not even come close to exhausting all there is to say on the matter.

 So for the sake of time, I would like to look at a few scriptures in Jeremiah that I think can cover a lot of ground in this area of trusting God.
 Jeremiah 17:5-9 describes what happens when we don’t trust God and what happens when we do trust God.
 Let’s start with verse 5.

 Thus saith the LORD; Cursed [be] the man that trusteth in man, and maketh flesh his arm, and whose heart departeth from the LORD.
 Jeremiah 17:5 KJV

 That is pretty straightforward and maybe even difficult to hear.
 But before I get going on unpacking this verse, let me say this:

-We often just want to be encouraged in the Word to do the right things.
-But the older I get, the more I realize that only being encouraged in the right things doesn't really move us to change.
-We often have to be shown the consequences and gravity of our decisions to incite action to change.
+We often just want to find Bible verses that will encourage us to do the right things.
+But the older I get, the more I realize that only being encouraged in the right things doesn’t always move us to change.
+In addition to encouragement, we also have to be shown the consequences and gravity of our decisions to incite action to change.
 Proverbs 16:6 says:

 By mercy and truth iniquity is purged: and by the fear of the LORD men depart from evil.
 Proverbs 16:6 KJV